 # Splunk Alert Notification

-This section explains how to receive ThousandEyes alert notifications in Splunk using custom webhooks.
+This section explains how to receive ThousandEyes alerts in Splunk using a custom webhook connector and operation.

 ## Set Up Splunk